-Violet Pictures is a Kent-based, distribution, programming, and production company.
-We represent a library of diverse films, including acclaimed titles such as Oscar-nominee Hoop Dreams, Emmy-winner After Tiller, Goya-winner The Silence of Others, and the forthcoming Recorder: The Marion Stokes Project.
-We help filmmakers devise impact campaigns and enjoy supporting new and established directors.
+Violet Pictures is a UK/AUS, distribution, programming, and production company.
+We currently represent for the UK, Oscar-nominee Hoop Dreams, Goya-winner The Silence of Others, and Recorder: The Marion Stokes Project.

-With our educational partners the Kent Film Foundation and South East Creatives we have had the pleasure of training and developing the next generation of Kent-based filmmakers over the last three years running a series of workshops and screenings.
-Since 2018 we have run the Folkestone Harbour Screen’s Young Film Programmers group with support from Film Hub South East and we also host and curate the popular monthly documentary club at the Folkestone Quarterhouse.
+With our educational partners the Kent Film Foundation, Deal Film Club, Folkestone Harbour Company, Folkestone Fringe, Film Hub South East and South East Creatives we had the pleasure of training and developing the next generation of Kent-based filmmakers and programmers from 2018-2022 running a series of workshops and screenings.

 James Collie – Co-founder

 James’ experience includes producing, exhibition, programming and over ten years in distribution following his producing debut Beyond Biba: A Portrait of Barbara Hulanicki.
 From 2018-2020 he programmed the Folkestone Harbour Screen and he currently programmes the popular Folkestone Doc Club at the Silver Screen Cinema.
 He is the founder and programme consultant and advisor for the Folkestone Documentary Festival with the aim of helping to build a film culture in the region.